wjdhamilton/dry-rb.org/source/gems/dry-initializer/default-values.html.md

 user.name_proc.call # => 'Unknown user'
 ```

-Proc will be executed in a scope of new instance.
+The proc will be executed in the scope of a new instance.
 You can refer to other arguments:

 ```ruby
 require 'dry-initializer'